NathanSmallcalder/frameworks_and_languages_module/technical_report.md

 Item.prototype.image = "https://placekitten.com/200/100";
 ```

 Prototypical inheritance allows an object to inherit from different objects, providing the ability to reuse properties or methods from a JavaScript object to a new object through reference pointers.
-However, this means that JavaScript cannot provide multiple inheritances, one object can only have one prototype, since the value is always either null or a parent object reference.
+However, this means that JavaScript cannot provide multiple inheritance, since the prototype value is always either null or a parent object reference.

 References<br>
 https://www.educative.io/blog/understanding-and-using-prototypal-inheritance-in-javascript<br>